the memory of home

 in that moment, the house stops being just a building. it becomes a map of emotional memory.

-those ankles were never allowed to be in the present. they were trained to hurry, to avoid, to move away. and as long as they were holding that fear, they couldn’t be used to step into life.
+during one session, i realised that i hold a deep sense of urgency in my ankles — a trace of running up the stairs as a child, escaping something in the hallway. those ankles were never allowed to be in the present. they were trained to hurry, to avoid, to move away. and as long as they were holding that fear, they couldn’t be used to step into life.

-the house carried us when we were little, but as we grow older, we start carrying the house within us. it becomes like a treasure chest, with the ability to unlock the door and invite the memories to surface.
+the house carried us when we were little, but as we grow older, we start carrying the house within us. it becomes like a treasure chest, with the ability to unlock the door and invite the memories to surface—not to relive the past, but to release it.